Nathan-C-Hurley/DangerDangerGastonLabat/README.md

 Artificial Intelligence (AI) and Large Language Models (LLMs) have emerged as potentially disruptive technologies in healthcare.
 In this study, GPT-3.5, an accessible LLM, was assessed for its accuracy and reliability in performing guideline-based evaluation of neuraxial bleeding risk in patients on anticoagulation medication.
 The study also explored the impact of structured prompt guidance on the LLM’s performance.

 ### Methods
-A dataset of 10 patient stems and 26 anticoagulation profiles (260 unique combinations) was developed based on ASRA-PM guidelines.
+A dataset of 10 hypothetical patient stems and 26 anticoagulation profiles (260 unique combinations) was developed based on ASRA-PM guidelines.
 Five prompts were created for the LLM, ranging from minimal guidance to explicit instructions.
 The model's responses were compared to a "truth table" based on the guidelines.
 Performance metrics, including accuracy and AUROC, were used.

 ### Results
 Baseline performance of GPT-3.5 was slightly above chance.
-With detailed prompts and explicit guidelines, performance improved significantly (AUROC 0.70).
+With detailed prompts and explicit guidelines, performance improved significantly (AUC 0.70, 95%CI [0.64 – 0.77]).
 Performance varied among medication classes.

 ![Overall Receiver Operating Curve for Each Prompt](results/Figure.png)